Screen#

 released#

-released registers a method to be called when the screen is no longer being pressed.
+released registers a function to be called when the controller screen is released.

 Usage: